eebbesen/mpls-food/README.md

 #### gradle build scan
 This will run the tests and build a jarfile.
 If using GitHub Actions you may need to initialize the project's gradle scan by running locally and accepting the terms.
-You can also run without `--scan`.
+You can also run without `--scan` and skip the scan (skipping is done for the Docker images)
 ```bash
 gradle build --scan
 ```